• Skip to primary navigation

 Vegetarian mince pies

-Vegetarian mince pies are made using a sweet pastry filled with vegetarian mincemeat made without suet.
-No Christmas would be complete without mince pies, and there is nothing like homemade mincemeat to add a little bit of luxury.
+No Christmas would be complete without mince pies, and these luxury homemade mince pies are the best I have tried.
 Of course, you can make them with ready made mincemeat, but I have included instructions for making mincemeat in case you wish to make your own (and it is easy to make!).

 Alternatively, you could make these mince pies using traditional shortcrust pastry, sweet shortcrust pastry or sweet almond pastry.